LLMCRIT: Teaching Large Language Models to Use Criteria: Data and Evaluation Foundation

+By sequentially applying these perspectives, we can efficiently filter out feedback that fails to meet lower-level perspectives, ensuring that only the most relevant and constructive feedback reaches the final stage of evaluation.
+This method significantly reduces the noise in the feedback that is ultimately assessed for helpfulness.
 We designed different prompt templates for evaluating each perspective (see Appendix Tab.~\ref{tab:prompt_for_evaluating_feedback_validity_intro}\textasciitilde Tab.~\ref{tab:prompt_for_evaluating_feedback_constructiveness_helpfulness_reddit_part2}) and validated our model-based evaluation approach by running a small-scale human evaluation conducted by two experienced NLP researchers using the same prompts as annotation guidelines.
 For each perspective and task, we randomly chose 100 feedback samples from all models, totaling 300 samples per perspective for annotation.
-The results indicate that our model-based evaluation method is highly accurate, with average accuracies of 96.48\% for validity (95.33\% inter-annotator agreement), 94.23\% for contextualization (92\% inter-annotator agreement), 95.22\% for constructiveness (91\% inter-annotator agreement), and 88.53\% for helpfulness (89.67\% inter-annotator agreement).\footnote{When calculating the accuracy, we only include the samples where both annotators agreed on the label.}
+The results indicate that our model-based evaluation method is highly accurate, with average accuracies of 96.48\% for validity (95.33\% inter-annotator agreement), 94.23\% for contextualization (92\% inter-annotator agreement), 95.22\% for constructiveness (91\% inter-annotator agreement), and 88.53\% for helpfulness (89.67\% inter-annotator agreement).\footnote{When calculating the accuracy, we only include the samples where both annotators agreed on the label.} More details are in Appendix~\ref{app:meta-eval}.